romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the primary method for a user to authenticate to GitHub when part of an organization with SAML SSO enabled?
+Q: What is the primary method for a user to authenticate to GitHub when part of an organization with SAML SSO enabled?
 <details><summary>Show the answer</summary><p>

 - **Through the organization's identity provider using SAML SSO**